Fr4nc3/cs-class-project/project-a/Readme.md

 ## Arrays

-- Arrays variables thay can store multiples values.
+- Array are variables that can store multiples values.
 In JavaScript, an array can store different type of values in the same array.

 ```JS
 var strArray = ["Spain", "Brazil", "Argentina", "U.K."]; // create array with 4 elements